Resources and Information

 Does TDOC provide monetary assistance to employers who hire offenders?

 TDOC does not provide monetary assistance to employers.
 However, TDOC staff will be pleased to provide appropriate assistance to employers, including those who wish to participate in the Work Opportunity Tax Credit Program or the Federal Bonding Program.
-Additionally, employers of offenders have the additional benefit of drug testing through TDOC.
+Employers of offenders have the additional benefit of drug testing through TDOC.

 The Intensive Probation Program was established by policy in 1986 as an alternative to incarceration for non-violent offenders.
 Offenders are placed in highly structured programs where they are seen more often than offenders who are on regular probation.
 Supervision includes the following: random drug screens, electronic monitoring, curfew checks, home visits and monitoring any court ordered special conditions.
 Home visits occur at night and on weekends.
 Once the offender successfully completes the program, he/she is moved to regular probation programming for any remaining period of supervision.
 Probation offenders may also be moved into the program by judicial order from regular probation as an alternative to incarceration for a probation violation.